Skip to the main content.

 What is portal based messaging?

-Portal-based messaging, a feature within many electronic health record (EHR) systems, is designed to facilitate communication between healthcare providers and patients.
+Portal-based messaging, a feature within many electronic health record (EHR) systems, facilitates communication between healthcare providers and patients.

-While portal-based messaging aims to modernize healthcare communication, it inadvertently creates barriers, making healthcare less accessible and personal and raising questions about the equity and effectiveness of such a system in addressing the diverse needs of all patients.
+While the feature aims to modernize healthcare communication, it inadvertently creates barriers, making healthcare less accessible and personal and raising questions about the equity and effectiveness of such a system in addressing the diverse needs of all patients.

 On a technical level, portals operate as secure web-based platforms that patients can access through the internet using a computer or mobile device.
 Once a patient creates an account and logs in, the portal interfaces with the EHR to retrieve the patient's personal health information.
 This information can include medical history, test results, and medications.